Solvency Ratio

 A solvency ratio of 2.5 is generally considered good, as it suggests that the company has a strong financial position and is well-equipped to handle its debts.
 However, the ideal solvency ratio can vary depending on the industry and specific circumstances of the company.

-What is a good number for solvency ratio?
+What is a good solvency ratio?

 Show More Show Less